5 things to consider when receiving a counter-offer

 The common statistic is that 80 percent of people who accept a counter-offer leave their company voluntarily within 12 months, so it is important you take the time to consider whether a counter-offer is going to be of value to you.

-As yourself 'why am I leaving?!'
+Ask yourself 'why am I leaving?!'

 Firstly, you need to consider your reason for seeking a new opportunity in the first place.
 Do you feel underpaid for your work?
 Undervalued?
 Do you lack challenge or perhaps progression?
-This should always be at the forefront of you mind when considering a counter-offer.
+This should always be at the forefront of your mind when considering a counter-offer.

 If you accept the counter-offer, will a short-term gain in an unfulfilling job, meet your long-term career expectations?